ulfbou/Zentient.Results/Docs/Zentient.Results/DESIGN_DECISIONS.md

     * **Predictability & Thread Safety:** Being `readonly struct` ensures that instances are immutable after creation.
 This eliminates side effects and makes `Result` objects inherently thread-safe, simplifying concurrent programming.
     * **Performance:** Value types are allocated on the stack (or inline in objects), reducing garbage collection pressure compared to reference types, especially for frequently created short-lived objects.
     * **Semantic Clarity:** A result represents a snapshot of an operation's outcome, which aligns well with the immutability of value types.
+* **Implementation:** `Result` and `Result<T>` provide comprehensive static factory methods for creating success and various failure states (e.g., `Success()`, `Failure()`, `NotFound()`, `Unauthorized()`).
+Notably, a new conditional `Problem` factory method supports direct conversion from ASP.NET Core `ProblemDetails` for API-centric error handling.
 * **Trade-off:** While generally beneficial, passing large `struct` instances can sometimes incur a performance penalty due to copying.
-However, for `Result` types, the internal state (`_errors`, `_messages`, `Status`, `Value`) typically consists of references or small value types, mitigating this concern.
+However, for `Result` types, the internal state typically consists of references or small value types, mitigating this concern.

 ### 3.2.
 Separation of Concerns (`IResult`, `IResult<T>`, `IResultStatus`, `ErrorInfo`)

 * **Rationale:**
     * **Clear Contracts:** Interfaces (`IResult`, `IResult<T>`, `IResultStatus`) define clear contracts for how results and their statuses behave, promoting testability and mockability.
-    * **Rich Error Context:** `ErrorInfo` is a dedicated, structured object for error details (category, code, message, data, inner errors).
+    * **Rich Error Context:** `ErrorInfo` is a dedicated, structured object for error details (category, code, message, data, detail, extensions, inner errors).
 This provides far more context than a simple boolean flag or string message, crucial for debugging, logging, and client-side error handling.
-    * **Extensibility:** Users can implement custom `IResultStatus` types or extend `ErrorInfo` if needed, although the provided implementations cover most common scenarios.
+    * **Extensibility:** Users can implement custom `IResultStatus` types or leverage the flexible `ErrorInfo` structure for specific domain requirements.
 * **Implementation:** `Result` and `Result<T>` internally manage arrays of `ErrorInfo` and `string` for errors and messages, respectively, exposed as `IReadOnlyList<T>` to maintain immutability from the outside.

 ### 3.3.
 Explicit Result Passing vs. Exceptions